 Releases

 Zephyr project is provided as source code and build scripts for different target architectures and configurations, and not as a binary image.
-Updated versions of the Zephyr project are released approximately every four months.
+Updated versions of the Zephyr project are released approximately every six months.

 All Zephyr project source code is maintained in a GitHub repository.
 In order to use a released version of the Zephyr project, it is recommended that you use West (Zephyr’s meta-tool) to Get Zephyr and install Python dependencies of the release you are interested in.